shunanya/SimpleJavaHttpsServer/README.md

 ## Checking the server workability ##

-Thus, now goto project root folder and start the server:
+Thus, goto project root folder:

     cd <your path>/SimpleJavaHttpsServer

+and start the server (for using Platform Threading Model)

     java ./src/main/java/org/example/Server.java

+or srart the server (for using Virtual Threading Model)

+    java --enable-preview --source 19 ./src/main/java/org/example/ServerV.java

-**Note:** the current project uses JDK version not less than 17.x
+**Note:** the current project uses JDK version not less than 19.x

 Put in browser https://localhost:8443/index.html and you should see Test Page ![test](./Screenshot.png)